Algebraic Ending Laminations and Quasiconvexity: Introduction

-In this case too, we shall refer to $X$ as the universal metric bundle (of trees) over $r$.

-\begin{theorem} (See Theorems \ref{surf-ray} and \ref{free-ray})\\ Let $r$ be a thick hyperbolic quasigeodesic ray \begin{enumerate} \item either in $Teich(S)$ for $S$ a closed surface of genus greater than one \item or in the Outer space corresponding to $F_n$. \end{enumerate} Let $X$ be the universal metric bundle of hyperbolic planes or trees (respectively) over $r$.
-Let $H $ denote respectively $\pi_1(S)$ or $F_n$ and $i: \Gamma_H \to X$ denote the orbit map.
+\begin{theorem} (See Theorems \ref{surf-ray} and \ref{free-ray})\\ Let $r$ be a thick hyperbolic quasi-geodesic ray \begin{enumerate} \item either in $Teich(S)$ for $S$ a closed surface of genus greater than one \item or in the Outer space $cv_n$ corresponding to $F_n$. \end{enumerate} Let $X$ be the universal metric bundle of hyperbolic planes or trees (respectively) over $r$.
+Let $H $ denote respectively $\pi_1(S)$ or $F_n$ and $i: H \to X$ denote an orbit map.
 Let $K$ be a finitely generated infinite index subgroup of $H$.
-Then $i(K)$ is quasiconvex in $X$. \end{theorem}
+Then $i(K)$ is quasi-convex in $X$. \end{theorem}

 The following Theorem generalizes the closed surface cases of Theorems \ref{omni1} and \ref{omni2} to surfaces with punctures.